Half a century of “nothing more, nothing less”, 40 years of flying to the moon, a licence for 30 years and 20 years of Garbage!

 “Licence To Kill” – Gladys Knight

 Ten years later and Timothy Dalton was exercising his brut force in ‘Licence To Kill’.
 John Barry was unavailable to score the film and so the producers brought in American composer Michael Kamen (1948-2002) who would eventually submit a largely forgettable soundtrack of Latin enthused themes, none of which were remotely ‘Bondish’.

 The same cannot be said of the title song, written by 80’s chartmaker Narada Michael Walden and Walter Afanasieff (later to become synonymous as Mariah Carey’s main collaborator).
 The job of performing the five minute fifteen second epic was given to Soul legend Gladys Knight, who acquitted herself more than admirably with the thrilling, Bondian sounding track.
-The song charted in the top ten around the globe, particularly in the UK, where it reached No.6, having been the highest climber consecutively for two weeks beforehand!
+The song charted in the top ten around the globe, particularly in the UK, where it reached No.6, having entered the chart at No.40, two weeks earlier!
 The video for the single was directed by Daniel Kleinman, who has designed and directed the main title sequences of all but one of the 007 films from ‘GoldenEye’ to the present day.

 ‘Licence To Kill’ to some was a glorious return to the grit and violence of Fleming’s earlier novels, but the level of brutality, blood and gunfire was too much for the censors, who award the film a 15 certificate, much higher than any Bond film before it or since, robbing a large percentage of 007’s film audience of the chance to go see it at the cinema.
 A worldwide gross of $156.2m ($318.4m) on a negative outlay of $36m ($73.3m) again, hardly spelled financial disaster, but the restriction in audience age meant that ‘Licence To Kill’ took $40m less than its predecessor, a film which cost less to make.